yickysan/Cowryrise-DataAnalyst-Assessment/README.md

 #### Q4 - Customer Lifetime Value (CLV) Estimation

-The goal here is the ide customer lifetime value of each customer.
+The goal here is to identify customer lifetime value of each customer.
 To do this, here are the steps I followed:

 * I computed the profits that the company made from each customer in naira and stored the result in a CTE called profits.